Filling Knot Holes With Polyurethane

 Rust-Oleum 9141H Oil-Based Ultimate Polyurethane, Quart, Satin Finish

-The older-developed wood finish uses an oil medium to carry the polymers and urethane, this one is less used today.
-Odor, respiratory issues, longer drying time, more difficult cleanup, the oil-based poly presents some challenges.
+The older-developed wood finish uses an oil medium to carry the polymers and urethane; this one is less used today.
+The oil-based poly presents some challenges with odor, respiratory issues, longer drying time, and more difficult cleanup.
 However, in its defense, it does provide a more durable finish and can be a good choice for flooring because of the foot traffic and furniture it must endure.

 For its ease of use and more friendly product to work with, water-based polyurethane is the more popular choice generally and will work well as a homemade filler medium mixture with sawdust to fill those small holes and scratches on the wood surface.